iturdikulov/notes/SQLAlchemy.md

         y = dict_row["y"]
 ```

-The `Connection.execute()` accepts parameters, which are known as ==bound
-parameters== (extremely recommended to use).
-A rudimentary example might be if
-we wanted to limit our `SELECT` statement only to rows that meet a certain
-criteria, such as rows where the “y” value were greater than a certain value
-that is passed in to a function.
+The `Connection.execute()` accepts parameters, which are known as ==bound parameters== (extremely recommended to use).
+A rudimentary example might be if we wanted to limit our `SELECT` statement only to rows that meet a certain criteria, such as rows where the “y” value were greater than a certain value that is passed into a function.
 ```python
 with engine.connect() as conn:
     result = conn.execute(